A “Do Good” Grant

 Our total grocery spend came in at $50.33

-There’s a main thoroughfare in Denver where we’ve seen many pockets of homeless people.
-Initially, we assumed 45 meals would put us in the $100 range and we knew it would take a bit of searching to find 45 folks along our planned route.
+From past experience, the homeless tend to spread out along a main thoroughfare in Denver.
+We assumed 45 meals would put us in the $100 range and we knew that it would take a bit of searching to find 45+ folks along our planned route.

-With only half of our budget used, we opted to provide a dollar along with each meal for a hot cup of coffee or hot chocolate.
+Since we were only halfway to our targeted spending and it was such a cold day, we opted to provide a dollar along with each meal for a hot cup of coffee or hot chocolate.

 Preparing the Meals

-The chicken was the only item that required cooking.
-On our prep day, we had beautiful, warm weather in Colorado.
+The only food we needed to cook was the chicken breasts.
+The day after we purchased the ingredients we had a beautiful, warm day in Colorado.
 So, we grilled the chicken, let it cool and made a huge batch of chicken salad.

-Assembling the sandwiches at the last minute made sense so they weren’t soggy.
-It took us about an hour to assemble 45 sandwiches and package them into individual bags.
+We made the sandwiches at the last minute so they didn’t get soggy.
+It took us about an hour to assemble 45 sandwiches and packaged them into individual bags.
 With the fruit washed and tags removed, we were off to Denver for our delivery.
 A quick stop at the bank for 50 $1 bills and we were ready.

 Feeding the Homeless